amytnyk/first_task_mmm/README.md

 ## Add exit option

 ## Add a function for checking date and displaying current tasks.
-The list of tasks is sorted by the due date
+The list of tasks stored in dictionary by key(due date)